routeviews/google-cloud-storage/README.md

 For simplicity of maintaining RouteViews infrastructure, the client is implemented in Python (similar to other RouteViews automation solutions).
-The client is implemented and owned by the University of Oregon Network and Telecome Services team, who are the primary maintainers of RouteViews.
+The client is implemented and owned by the University of Oregon Network and Telecom Services team, who are the primary maintainers of RouteViews.

 > See more details in the [routeviews_google_upload project README](routeviews_google_upload/README.md)

-The server is implemented in Go and maintained by Chris Marrow at Google.
+The server is implemented in Go and maintained by Chris Morrow at Google.